fmhk23/NEM-KYU/README.md

 Update calendarId in line 71.

 ## Issues
 If you have any issue or question, please make a new issue.
-Simple ones can be accepted via twitter: [@heiuchi23](https://twitter.com/heiuchi23).

 ## License
 This software is released under the MIT License.